avalon60/ctk_theme_builder/docs/control-panel.md

 Here we see the Control Panel.
 This is where the real work goes on.

-The Main Controls are accesses via selections and buttons on the left hand side.
+The Main Controls are accessed via selections and buttons on the left hand side.

 The entries we see under *Widget Geometry* are buttons which allow you to define the respective, non-colour, widget properties.

 The area immediately below *widget Geometry** is the *Theme Palette*.
-This is basically a working area for your theme colours.
+This is basically a holding space for your common theme colours.

 Finally the Colour Mappings region is where you assign colour properties to the CustomTkinter widget properties.